Marinated Cucumbers, Onions, and Tomatoes

 Ingredients for Marinated Cucumbers, Onions, and Tomatoes

-To make this refreshing salad, you’ll need the following ingredients:
+To make this crisp and tangy salad, you’ll need:

 • 1 small white onion, thinly sliced